 Graduate Student Profile

-Mingla Charoenmuang is a Ph.D. student in the Department of Youth Development and Agricultural Education.
+Mingla Charoenmuang is a Ph.D. student in the Department of Agricultural Sciences Education and Communication.
 She is very passionate about sustainable food systems and food security topics.
 Mingla started her professional career as an assistant field instructor in Northern Thailand and has since broadened her interest in sustainable food systems education by accumulating experiences through teaching outdoor education and working on organic farms in Indiana and Vermont.
 Before joining Purdue, Mingla served as the Community Food Systems Coordinator through AmeriCorps VISTA program at Vermont Technical College.
 She ran various projects to fight against poverty and to improve environmental conditions through promoting food systems education.
 In the summer of 2017, she developed three youth programs for ages 2-10 with a local church in the Greater Lafayette area to teach children about climate change and gardening skills.

 MA Environmental Education Goshen College